About The Chang School

 See our Courses and Programs for detailed information about courses, programs of study, and delivery formats.

-Our instructors combine theoretical knowledge with practical, on-the-job experience – and they pass that experience on to their students.
-Continuing education instructors are high achievers who we attract from industry and the business community, along with Ryerson University faculty.
-The majority of our instructors have extensive work experience in occupations that are directly relevant to the courses they teach; they are also interested in adopting new modes of delivery and new teaching methods.
+Our teaching staff combine theoretical knowledge with practical, on-the-job experience – and they pass that experience on to their students.
+They are high achievers who we attract from industry and the business community, along with Ryerson University faculty.
+The majority of our teaching staff have extensive work experience in occupations that are directly relevant to the courses they teach; they are also interested in adopting new modes of delivery and new teaching methods.

 If you’re interested in continuing education at Ryerson to advance your career, update your skills, or to gain prerequisites for full-time programs at Ryerson University, you’re in good company.
 Most Chang School students possess post-secondary education and are employed full-time, giving you the opportunity to interact with like-minded professionals.

 Adult learners aged 50+ are a growing population at Ryerson’s Chang School and truly epitomize the concept of lifelong learning.
 Our Programs for 50+ engage older adults through applied research, program development, and opportunities for transferring knowledge and wisdom.
 Among the programs offered are study groups, lecture series, a theatre school and drama centre, and an interactive website for older adults.

 The collaborative model at Ryerson’s Chang School is unique in Canada.
 It recognizes that continuous learning is best achieved by creating a distinct continuing education unit – one that can adapt to the unique needs of adult learners and at the same time be deeply connected to the University.
 This model makes part-time studies a great stepping stone to full-time education.